fhnw-imvs/fhnw-idb/data-acquisition/CircuitPython/grove_ultrasonic_ranger/README.md

 * Copy the content of [test_ultrasonic.py](test_ultrasonic.py) to _code.py_ on the _CIRCUITPY_ drive.

 ## Library
-* There seems to be no official Chainable RGB LED CircuitPython library from Adafruit yet.
+* There seems to be no official Ultrasonic Ranger CircuitPython library from Adafruit yet.

 ## Hardware
 * [Feather nRF52840 Express](https://github.com/fhnw-imvs/fhnw-idb/wiki/Feather-nRF52840-Express) microcontroller.